telerik/xaml-docs/controls/radwebcam/getting-started.md

 ## Connect to the Webcam Manually

-To connect to the webcam manually you can call the __Start__ method of the control.
+To start the webcam with the default settings you can call the __Start__ method of the control.

 #### __[C#] Example 5: Starting the camera__
 {{region radwebcam-getting-started-4}}